elm-community/elm-faq/index.md

 ### How can I report a compiler error message that could be better?

-Report the problem at the [error-message-catalog issue tracker](https://github.com/elm/error-message-catalog/issues) with an [short, self-contained, correct, example](http://sscce.org/) showing both the program and the problematic error messages.
+Report the problem at the [error-message-catalog issue tracker](https://github.com/elm/error-message-catalog/issues) with a [short, self-contained, correct, example](http://sscce.org/) showing both the program and the problematic error messages.